 To make sure your hypothyroidism stays under control:

 Stick with the same brand.
 Different types of thyroid hormone medicine may contain slightly different doses.
 That could mess with your hormone levels.

 Follow a schedule.
-Take it at the same time each day.
-Shoot for about an hour before a meal or at bedtime.
+Take your medicine at the same time each day.
+Aim for about an hour before a meal or at bedtime.
 Don't take it when you eat.
 Food, as well as some supplements, siuch as calcium, can affect the way your body uses it.

 Don't skip doses.
 If you miss one, take it as soon as you remember.
 You can take two pills in one day if you need to.

 Follow instructions carefully.
 Don't stop taking your medicine without first checking with your doctor.